 You can only help him find it within himself.”

 Bachelor of Arts- Speech, Language and Hearing Sciences, University of Colorado at Boulder

 Animal-Assisted Social Work Certificate, University of Denver

 EAGALA, Dual Certified as Mental Health Professional & Equine Specialist

 Inspired by her son who suffered a massive stroke before birth, Lisa founded Hope Farms so that people would have a place where they could feel safe, calm and loved.
 Lisa offers clients a warm and supportive approach to processing some of life’s most difficult experiences.
 Her kind, friendly and easy-going manner helps clients feel at ease as soon as they first step on the farm.
 Of course, being greeted by dogs, cats, and emus helps, too!
 She believes that nature, nurtures.
 Lisa’s personal experience watching her son heal in nature with animals motivated her to pursue her passion for animal-assisted and nature-based interventions.
-Lisa integrates animals, nature, mindfulness, expressive arts, and play into her clinical practice with children, youth, adults and families either at the farm or in her Parker office.
+Lisa integrates animals, nature, mindfulness, expressive arts, and play into her clinical practice with children, youth, and adults in a farm setting.

 In her spare time she enjoys spending time outdoors with her horses, gardening, reading and traveling.